Hero Background

 Step 1: Identify your biggest “pain points”

-Start with what you feel daily: humidity, odors, poor lighting, drafty rooms, water pressure issues, stains that will not clean, or constant repairs.
+Start with what you feel daily: humidity, odors, poor lighting, drafty rooms, water pressure issues, stains that won’t clean, or constant repairs.
 Sustainable remodeling is most effective when it solves real problems.

 Step 2: Prioritize high-impact zones